iLexiconn/Magister.java/README.md

 Quickstart
 ==========
-NOTE: The maven artifacts are not online yet, as we haven't release 0.1.0 yet.
+NOTE: The maven artifacts are not yet available, as we haven't released 0.1.0 yet.

 To use this API is your project, you just have to add this snippet if you're using Grade:
 ```gradle